PanchamBro/minecraft-music-disc-madness/README.md

 # minecraft-music-disc-madness
-Source code for Music Disc Madness
+This is the source code for Music Disc Madness.

+It does not contain any music files out of respect for copyright.